rbannal86/10Books/README.md

         - Vanilla JS
       - You may _not_ use jQuery
       - If you choose another frameowrk, update the build scripts accordingly
   - There should be a search bar to input a query.
   - The results should be rendered in the results area.
 You must include these fields (if available for the record):
-      - Cover image
+    - Cover Image
     - Title
     - Subtitle
     - Authors
-      - Description
+    - Preview Link
-      - Preview Link ("View on Google Books")
+    - Any other information as you see fit
   - Each subsequent query should append or prepend its results to the results area.
   - There must be no duplicates (by Google Books id).
   - The results should be visually appealing, styled logically, and fully responsive for mobile